image

 So, what happens when your life’s certainties become uncertain?

-The pandemic has heightened uncertainty on a global level – from travel to world economy, varying restrictions and responses.
-Directly and personally, we’ve all been impacted in a myriad of ways.
-Planning for anything future-based remains precarious.
+World politics heighten uncertainty on a global level.
+Directly and personally, we’re all impacted in a myriad of ways.

-Alongside these very real changes to our daily lives, perhaps the pandemic has also revealed the background of uncertainty that has existed all along.
+Shifting personal and political climates reveal the background of uncertainty that has existed all along.
 It’s an overwhelming truth for most of us to experience, to live.
-Recognising the impact of these conditions can hopefully allow us to be gentle with ourselves as we navigate this.
+Recognising the impact of these conditions can hopefully allow us to be gentle with ourselves as we navigate uncertainty.

 Fear: the importance of dealing with uncertainty